technohippy/parsecom/README.md

 ### Creating Objects

-To create new parse object, juse new and save the object.
+To create new parse object, just new and save the object.

 ```ruby
 game_score = GameScore.new